From QR Scan to Customer: The 10-Second Registration

 The Moment the Box Opens

-That distinction matters.
-A generic QR code points every customer to the same product page.
-A GS1 Digital Link resolves to a page that already knows which unit the customer is holding.
-Before they have typed a single character, the system knows the exact model, the manufacturing batch, the configured warranty period, and the applicable jurisdiction rules.
-The customer just has to confirm who they are.
+A generic QR code sends every customer to the same product page.
+A GS1 Digital Link resolves to a page that already knows which specific unit the customer is holding.
+Before a single character is typed, the system has identified the exact model, the manufacturing batch, the configured warranty period, and the applicable jurisdiction rules for that region.
+The customer's only remaining job is to confirm their identity — which takes about five seconds.
+That pre-loaded product context is what makes 10-second registration structurally possible.

 Second-by-Second: What Actually Happens